linode/apl-docs/docs/sre-troubleshooting.md

 - Is the correct service account configured?
 - Is Istio mTLS enabled and configured correctly?
-- Turn on logging for a context of an istio sidecar: `ksh exec -it otomi-console-d5b48fd7f-znhmg -c istio-proxy -- sh -c 'curl -k -X POST localhost:15000/logging?jwt=debug'`
+- Turn on logging for a context of an istio sidecar: `ksh exec -it $container_id -c istio-proxy -- sh -c 'curl -k -X POST localhost:15000/logging?jwt=debug'`

 ## DNS issues